ahayman/ahayman.github.io/_posts/2021-03-09-shadow-and-bone.md

 There is a deeper magic that revolves around creation instead of manipulating energy, but there was precious little actual detail behind it and to me it came across as more of a plot device.

 Actually, on second thought, the whole magic system really did feel more like a plot device than a living, breathing part of the world.
 That's fine if it's what the author intended.
-Again, the story itself was the point of this book and not delving into a deep, complicated magic system.
+If the story itself was the point of this book and not delving into a deep, complicated magic system, then that goal was accomplished quite well.

 ### The World

 The world was only barely more fleshed out than the magic.
 Despite the whole "save the world" motif running throughout the book, it all takes place in what feels like a very tiny part of said world.
 Even the nation of Revka, where the majority of the book takes place, felt small and almost claustrophobic to me.
 There seems to be only one or two cities combined with a smattering of small, forgettable towns.
 The politics are essentially non-existent.
-You've got a shallow and capricious king and queen, who's mostly just figureheads behind the real power of the darkling.
-I think they are other royalty, but they come across a little more than bodies meant to fill ballrooms.
+You've got a shallow and capricious king and queen, both of whom are mostly just figureheads behind the real power of the darkling.
+I think there are other royalty, but they come across a little more than bodies meant to fill ballrooms.

 In a similar vein, religion was shallow.
 There are saints whom may or may not have been gisha (probably were), and people pray to them.
 Without spoilers, a new religion is born in the book, but it's not any different than what I just described.
 And while it plays a somewhat large role in the plot, there was very little depth, where adherents do little more than mindless hero-worship and the only real leadership are little more than cynical, ambitious power mongers.

 The other nations of the world — all three of them? — came across a little more than cardboard cutouts of ill-defined stereotypes.
-At one point, a native of one of the other nations responds to said stereotyping with, (paraphrasing here) "There is more than sand in our nation."
+At one point, a native of one of the other nations responds to an offhand comment about her country with, (paraphrasing here) "There is more than sand in our nation."
 I couldn't help but think, "Are you _sure_?"

 This lack of depth to the world undercuts the whole "save the world" imperative the author was attempting to drive home.
 The world was just too small to feel consequential in that way.

 ### The Characters

 The character development is where the author truly shines.
 The main characters in the book feel real, with their own motivations and actions that don't feel like they're there to simply drive the plot.
-Relationships are fleshed out and interpersonal, and they're complex and ever changing in the natural, messy way relationships tend to be.
+Relationships are fleshed out and interpersonal to an impressive degree.
+They're complex and ever changing in the natural, messy way relationships tend to be.

 This alone makes the world feel real.
 It draws you in and distracts you from the props that comprise so much of the rest of the book.
 The shallow magic system and the flat, constrained world don't really matter.
 They're not the point.
 The _people_ are the point, and the author invites you to take part of their struggles.
 Forget everything else, people are what matter, and here is where the author nailed it.

-There's only one small problem, and I didn't even realize it til the end.
-So good was the central character development that you don't quite realize at first that the rest are just props.
+There's only one small problem, and I didn't even realize it until the end: move just a little outside the protagonists circle, and the characters become quite flat.
+Yet so good was the central character development that you don't quite realize this at first, and maybe not at all.

 There's a few scenes where one character visits another... in spirit?
 Not sure; doesn't matter.
 In those scenes, everything but the two characters is fuzzy and nondescript.
 So long as they focused on each other, it didn't matter.
 The fuzzy rest wasn't the point.
 The book is like this.
 Everything within the bubble of the main character is so well thought out and feels so real, you don't notice that everyone else isn't.

-The point of realization for me came when I realized that too many characters were too focused on the main character.
-She had become all the world in a sense, and while the relationships feel real, this fact that she's become the center of everything does not.
+This came to light when I realized that too many characters were too focused on the main character.
+She had become all the world in a sense, and while the relationships feel real, this fact that she's become the center of everything most decidedly does not.
 There is a plot reason for this, but even that isn't enough to justify it.

 Once I realized that, I started looking more closely at the distant characters, the ones not central to the plot.
 Once again, I found cardboard cutouts.